n1k1t/mock-server/README.md

 ## State

-State is a unique storage for each request.
+State is a unique storage of each request.
 It can be used to handle complex expectations

+By default an object of state extracts from `X-Use-Mock-State` in `incoming.headers` (as serialized json in **base64 encoding**) or creates an empty object

 **Example**